Skip to content

 A Glassdoor survey of job seekers revealed that salaries were the most important element of a role description, with 67% ranking this highest.
 Highlighting pay could help you stand out from the crowd.
 Thinking about the bigger picture, it could also help to narrow the gender pay gap.
 This is what the government were hoping for when they launched the voluntary pay transparency scheme in March 2022.

-Benefits were ranked second in that same survey, so make sure to include a list of perks and incentives that you offer your employees.
-These don’t have to be anything monumental; free tea and fruit can go a long way in boosting your employer brand!
+Benefits ranked second in that same survey, so be sure to include a list of perks and incentives you offer your employees.
+These don’t have to be extravagant—free tea and fruit can go a long way in boosting your employer brand!

 Lastly, ensure your job descriptions are formatted clearly and succinctly so that important details are visible to skim-reading candidates.
 Divide each section with sub-headers and use bullet points for your lists (or even emojis, depending on your industry and company culture!).
 Most importantly, make your CTA stand out – it shouldn’t be a challenge for job seekers to understand how to apply.